Monday, June 24, 2019

 He’s trying to smooth over the situation.
 His voice is sweet and soothing in my ear.
 “I don’t know.
 Maybe you could hang out somewhere on your own and then meet me late, near the bar.
 We could find a parking garage or something.
 An alley.
 I don’t care.
 I just want to get that cock of yours down my throat.
 Then you can finish me off with your piss.
 Come on.
 Say yes.”

-Now, though, I grapple with a new certainty.
-I was never central enough to think I'd been Christopher’s mentor, but I’d certainly fancied myself a colleague.
+Now, though, I sting from the snub.
+Certainly I was never central enough in his life to be Christopher’s mentor, but by any definition, I was a colleague.
 We were players in the same game.
 In that moment, though, something struck me.
 Every interaction we’d ever had, when I would try to talk with him about writing, he’d always drag the conversation back around to my cock.
 I’d accept the flattery, smile and laugh it off and try again to converse like a peer.
 He’d ignore anything I said and beg for my piss.

 To Christopher, I wasn’t an avuncular compatriot in wordsmithing.
-To Christopher, I wasn’t even—and for the first time in a decade I allowed to think the words—a friend.
+To Christopher, I wasn’t even—and the realization hurts—a friend.
 To Christopher, I was a big alpha cock.
 I was a bladder of warm piss.
 I was a dark sexual obsession to someone who collected sexual obsessions like Pokémon.

 You don’t pull your sexual obsession out into the light for others to examine.
-You don’t invite him to some noisy Brooklyn brewery with your little friends.
-Sexual obsessions lurk in dark alleyways, waiting to waylay a successful author on his way back to his buddy Jason’s sofa, on the night of his ultimate triumph.
-Sexual obsessions push a bright young genius on the cusp of wild literary success to his knees in a parking garage stairwell, to drench the writer’s pressed jeans and crisp, ironed shirt with a fire hose dick.
+You don’t invite him to some noisy Brooklyn brewery with your fancy friends.
+Sexual obsessions lurk in dark alleyways, waiting to waylay a successful author on his way back to his buddy Jason’s sofa on the night of his ultimate triumph.
+A sexual obsession pushes a bright young genius on the cusp of wild literary success to his knees in a parking garage stairwell, to drench the writer’s pressed jeans and crisp, ironed shirt with a mighty gush from his fire hose dick.

 I live my stories was my friend’s credo.
-To Christopher, I was a character in some plot he was formulating—a minor shadow in some potential future novel about a writer with a dark sexual need for degradation.
+To Christopher, I was a character in some plot he was formulating—a minor shadow in some potential future novel about a sensitive young writer with a dangerous sexual need for degradation.
 I wasn’t a friend or a colleague.
 Not a mentor.
 Not an advisor.
 I’d never be someone he turned to for advice, or for kudos, or for a sofa when he visited the city.
 Fuck, I wasn’t even a real person.
-I was merely an actor in the drama he was concocting in that cranium of his, and one with a severely limited role, at that.
+I was merely an actor in the drama he was concocting in that oversized cranium of his.
+A bit part player with a severely limited role, at that.

 “I need to get back home,” I say, and stammer out something about the last trains back to the suburbs.